iamanacarolinarezende/memberpress-readylaunch-translator/README.md

 This will translate to English x Spanish.
 If you want to add more languages use the link below and add the flags at FLAGS folder: https://memberpress.com/docs/how-to-translate-memberpress/

-contact if you need any help.
+contact if you need any help, open an issue.

 buymeacoffee.com/ajudae